Can Dogs Eat Chocolate?

 Things to Know

-• Chocolate-flavored products and carob are generally safe as they contain no theobromine.
+- Chocolate-flavored products and carob are generally safe as they contain no theobromine.
+Dogs can eat bananas as a sweet, safe alternative to chocolate treats.

-• Cats are also sensitive to chocolate but are less likely to eat it.
+- Cats are also sensitive to chocolate but are less likely to eat it due to their different taste preferences.